Overview

 Prevention

 Sometimes it is hard to prevent boils on the skin around the vagina.
-However, some measures may help to reduce the chances of getting boils repeatedly near your vagina instead of continuously using the best antibiotic for boils:
+However, some measures may help to reduce the chances of getting boils repeatedly near your vagina, and reduce the risk of recurring boils:

 - Washing your genital area with antibacterial soap helps prevent bacteria from causing infection.

-- Shaving in the same direction as the growth of hair and changing your razor frequently helps prevent boils’ formation.
+- Shaving in the direction of hair growth and changing your razor frequently helps prevent ingrowns.

 - Changing your underwear daily.